alionnet/step_entity_tree_displayer/README.md

 - ```-T | --filterTypesOut```: Will not display a set of given types.
 The set is currently not passed as command line, and instead defined and filled in ```code\Options.cpp```, where you can edit it to your convenience.

 Internal treatment and parsing are unchanged for the aforementionned options, only the output is.
 - ```-o | --onlyTypes```: Displays only the entity types used in the file.
 Fastens treatement by skipping parsing and storage of entity references.
 Useful to quickly get a grasp on what is used in the file or to find which type you don't know the role of.
 Ignores all other filters.

+Some options have been added to filter according to schema specific notions (mostly depending on what I needed to do):
+- ```--AP242Prodcuts```: Groups output entity by Product and only displays trees containing entities relating to these products

 ## Limits
 SetD will not display any member variables contained by the entities, it will only display references to other entities, whether they are directly a parameter, or in a list in a list in another list, without any visual distinction.